 Roman Mars’ podcast 99% Invisible covers design questions large and small, from his fascination with rebar to the history of slot machines to the great Los Angeles Red Car conspiracy.
 Here at The Eye, we cross-post new episodes and host excerpts from the 99% Invisible blog, which offers complementary visuals for each episode.

-This week's edition—about Cuba's National Art Schools, known today as the Instituto Superior de Arte—can be played below.
+This week's edition—about the micronation known as Sealand—can be played below.
 Or keep reading to learn more.